EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Bloomberg frames the Apple succession through a market lens: 'Apple Names New CEO; Korean Stocks Notch New High' -- the news is first and foremost a trading data point.
-But it's Trump's social media post that reveals the strangeness of the era.
-The president reacts to Cook's departure by recounting how Cook would call to 'kiss my ass' and secure favors -- tariff exemptions, direct White House access.
+Bloomberg frames the succession through market lens: 'Apple Names New CEO; Korean Stocks Notch New High'—the news is first a trading data point.
+But Trump's social media post reveals the strangeness of the era.
+The U.S. president responds to Cook's departure by recounting how Cook called him to 'kiss his ass' and obtain favors—tariff exemptions, direct White House access.

-NDTV (citing American sources) details how Trump boasts that Cook regularly called for 'big helps' and that the relationship was transactional.
-The Wall Street Journal confirms Cook 'effectively lobbied the White House directly' to secure tariff exemptions during the trade war with China.
-Trump adds that he had 'a little problem' with Cook over Apple's plans to expand production in India.
+NDTV (citing U.S. sources) details: Trump boasts that Cook called him regularly for 'big helps' and the relationship was transactional.
+The Wall Street Journal confirms that Cook 'effectively lobbied the White House directly' to obtain tariff exemptions during the trade war with China.
+Trump adds that he had 'a little problem' with Cook when Apple wanted to expand production in India.

-This American framing is telling: in the US, a CEO succession is immediately politicized.
-The question isn't 'Can Ternus win the AI race?' but 'Will Ternus have the same access to Trump?'
-To understand Apple in 2026, you need to understand that the company survived tariffs not through innovation but through Cook's personal diplomacy with political power.
+This American framing is revealing: in the United States, a CEO succession is immediately politicized.
+The question is not 'Can Ternus win the AI race?' but 'Will Ternus have the same access to Trump?'
+To understand Apple in 2026, you must understand that the firm survived tariffs not through innovation but through Cook's personal diplomacy with political power.

-Trump-first lens turns a tech succession into a political anecdote
+The Trump-first prism transforms a tech succession into a political anecdote

 Discover how another country covers this same story.